Hope grows as deadly Northern California blaze slows down

 The sheriff’s department is also investigating seven missing persons reports, Bosenko said.
 Redding police have an additional 11 reports of missing people, though many of them may simply not have checked in with friends or family, said Redding police Sgt.
 Todd Cogle.

-The so-called Carr Fire that affected Redding _ a city of about 92,000 people _ was ignited by a vehicle problem on Monday about 10 miles (16 kilometers) west of the city.
+The so-called Carr Fire that affected Redding, a city of about 92,000 people, was ignited by a vehicle problem on Monday about 10 miles (16 kilometres) west of the city.
 On Thursday, it swept through the historic Gold Rush town of Shasta and nearby Keswick fueled by gusty winds and dry vegetation.
 It then jumped the Sacramento River and took out subdivisions on the western edge of Redding.

-The latest tally showed at least 517 structures destroyed and another 135 damaged, with the fire having consumed 139 square miles (360 square kilometers).
-A count by The Associated Press found at least 300 of those structures were homes.
+The latest tally showed at least 657 homes destroyed and another 145 damaged, with the fire having consumed 149 square miles (386 square kilometres).

 After days of fortifying the areas around Redding, fire crews were increasingly confident that the city would escape further damage.
 The fire had not grown inside the city limits since Saturday, Gouvea said.